 - her location's street address (computer)

-- a tappable or clickable access to a details page for her location – with information such as opening hours, phone number, photos, customer ratings and directions.
+- a tappable or clickable access to a details page for her location – with information such as hours, phone number, photos and directions.

 Where they show

-Location extensions can show your business information in various formats – on mobile devices and on computers – on the Search Network, Display Network and Google Maps.
+Location extensions can show your business information in various formats – on mobile devices and on computers – on the Search Network, Display Network, YouTube and Google Maps.

 - Google search sites, like Google Maps: Your location extensions can appear beside, above or below search results on Google Maps, including the Maps app.